astropy/reproject/docs/howto/healpix.rst

     array, footprint = reproject_to_healpix((array, target_header), 'galactic', nside=128)

 The array returned is a 1-D array which can be stored in a HEALPIX FITS file.
-We can use the `~astropy.table.Table` object to easily write the array to a HEALPix FITS file::
+We can use the `~astropy.table.Table` object to write the array to a HEALPix FITS file::

     from astropy.table import Table